 Before setting up your Smart Shopping campaigns, you’ll need to make sure your Google Merchant Centre account and product data feed are setup.

 You should also check you meet the Google requirements to run Smart Shopping campaigns, which you can find here.

 Google Smart Shopping campaigns are super easy to setup.
-We’ve broken the process into 4 quick and easy-to-follow steps:
+We’ve broken the process into the following quick and easy steps:

 Tip: Allow at least 15 days for machine learning to optimise your campaign before making any changes.

 A good benchmark for your Smart Shopping campaign budget is the historical daily spend for your current standard Shopping campaigns.
 The new campaign will then automatically maximise your conversion value within the given budget.

 Google suggests allowing the new Smart Shopping campaigns to run for 15 days before starting to evaluate performance.
 This time period allows the automated bid strategy and machine learning to adapt and begin optimising the campaign most efficiently.

 Before assessing campaign performance, make sure you have enough data to evaluate.
 Generally, 2-3 weeks after the learning period will provide enough data to fairly evaluate the campaign’s performance.

 As a result of having a target ROAS set, it could be restricting your campaign and its ability to fully spend the budget.
 If you can, try lowering or removing your ROAS target to see if conversion value can be improved.